REDCOAT REUNION RANDOM REMARKS

 HI-DE-HI

-Another famous face to send in his apologies was Jimmy Perry - creator and writer of the TV series "Hi-de-Hi."
+Another famous face to send in his apologies that he couldn't make the 2008 Skegness Redcoat Reunion was Jimmy Perry - creator and writer of the TV series "Hi-de-Hi."
 Jimmy was a Redcoat at Pwllheli starting in 1948.
 For the next three years, he spent his six-week summer break from RADA as a Red.
 He's quite happy to divulge that all the people who appeared in the TV series were based on actual people he'd met working on the Camp.

-He very kindly sent me a signed copy of his autobiography - which I haven't had time to read yet.
+He very kindly sent me a signed copy of his autobiography, which is a thoroughly entertaining read, by a very talented writer.
 If you want to buy a copy it's called:

 "A Stupid Boy" by Jimmy Perry.
 Published by Arrow Books.